ddellacosta/automation-service/README.md

 ## TODO

+* bug: an automation failing and shutting down or just not looping doesn't get removed from list of running automations
 * bug: trying to restart an automation blocks when listening on channel, have to send an interrupt message somehow
 * set up GH actions (?) to run build and store docker image somewhere, I guess not docker hub any more (https://blog.alexellis.io/docker-is-deleting-open-source-images/) ...[github packages](https://docs.github.com/en/actions/publishing-packages/publishing-docker-images#publishing-images-to-github-packages)?
 * query-able data about running and scheduled automations